MishraShardendu22/WebScrapperNewsWebsite/README.md

 ## Future Ideas

-- Make an ML Model to make an AI/ML Project to use the data !!
+- Make an ML Model to create an AI/ML project using the data!

+---

+This version includes properly sized and accessible icons.
+Let me know if you need any more changes!